Quantcast

 Medical Retirement Pay Comparison Chart

-Your “Retired Pay Base” is your final basic pay if you entered service before September 8, 1980, or the average of your highest 36 months of pay if you entered after.
+Your “Retired Pay Base” is your final basic pay if you entered service before September 8, 1980, or the average of your highest 36 months of pay if you entered after that date.

 Offsets, CRDP, and CRSC: Understanding the Fine Print